dbt-labs/dbt-athena/README.md

   - This is particularly useful when the standard table creation process fails due to partition limitations, allowing you to work with temporary tables and persist the dataset more efficiently
 - `lf_tags_config` (`default=none`)
-  - [AWS lakeformation](#aws-lakeformation-integration) tags to associate with the table and columns
+  - [AWS Lake Formation](#aws-lake-formation-integration) tags to associate with the table and columns
   - `enabled` (`default=False`) whether LF tags management is enabled for a model
   - `tags` dictionary with tags and their values to assign for the model
   - `tags_columns` dictionary with a tag key, value and list of columns they must be assigned to